This piece is a narrative on the Nine Stages of Grief through the lens of writer and former home-care agency owner Mike

 In this article, we refer to it as the reverie —the highly intuitive and inspirational reverie.
 It is the ray of sunshine that elevates the memory of the lost soul and cherishes it while the rest of life goes on.

 At the home care agency where I’ve worked for more years than I care to recall, we came up with the following nine stages of grief, each one a set milestone in the overall process.
 I hope you will join me in this story of the daughter of an honored general, all the way to her hugely uplifting renaissance in the last stage.
-In the meantime, here is a word about Kubbler-Ross.
+In the meantime, here is a word about Kubler-Ross.

 Kubler-Ross, the now famous psychiatrist, set the signposts of grief through five stages, namely denial and isolation, anger, bargaining, depression, and acceptance.
-Many who followed espoused those five stages, while some even expanded them to seven.
-In the following story of a daughter’s immense love for her father, the nine distinct stages of grief can be recognized.
+Many who followed espoused those five stages of the grief cycle, while some even expanded them to seven.
+In the following story of a daughter’s immense love and loss of her father, the nine distinct stages of grief can be recognized.

 Daughter-Father love and hope